-Pare and slice half a dosen tart apples, stew till tender, press through a colander, add the grated rind of one lemon, add one cup of sugar.
-Stir well and let cool, beat four eggs very light, and add one pint of sweet mulk.
-Stir this mixture and the apples together, and bake in a pudding dish, or in cups, for half an hour.
+Pare and slice $\frac{1}{2}$ doz. tart apples, stew till tender, press through a colander, add the grated rind of 1 lemon and 1 cup sugar.
+Stir well and let it cool; beat 4 eggs very light and add 1 pt. sweet milk.
+Stir this mixture and the apples together, and bake in a pudding-dish or in cups for half an hour.
 Serve cold.